hughy603/anaconda-to-miniconda/code-quality-improvements.md

    - Improved error reporting and validation logic
    - Reduced complexity while maintaining the same validation coverage

-1. **Simplified Pre-Push Checks**

-   - Created a focused pre-push script that runs only essential checks
-   - Ensures code quality without slowing down the development process
-   - Fixed issues with pre-push hook configuration
+1. **Optimized Git Hooks**

+   - Moved formatting checks to pre-commit stage for immediate feedback
+   - Limited pre-push checks to only type checking (faster pushes)
+   - Fixed command execution in scripts to use Python modules
+   - Removed dependency on external tools in the pre-push stage

 1. **Removed Redundant Scripts**